Venkateswara Temple, Tirumala

-The Venkateswara Temple of Tirumala or Sri Venkateswara Swami Temple is a Hindu temple situated in the hills of Tirumala, Tirupati Urban Mandal in the Tirupati district of Andhra Pradesh, India.
-The temple is dedicated to Venkateswara, a form of god Vishnu, who is believed to have appeared on earth to save mankind from trials and troubles of Kali Yuga.
-Hence the place is also known by the name Kaliyuga Vaikuntha and the deity here is referred to as Kaliyuga Prathyaksha Daivam.
-The temple is also known by other names like Tirumala Temple, Tirupati Temple and Tirupati Balaji Temple.
-Venkateswara is also known by other names including Balaji, Govinda, and Srinivasa.
-The temple is run by Tirumala Tirupati Devasthanams (TTD), which is under control of Andhra Pradesh Government.
+The Venkateswara Swami Temple—also known as Tirumala Temple, Tirupati Temple and Tirupati Balaji Temple—is a Hindu temple located in the hills of Tirumala, within Tirupati Urban Mandal, Tirupati district, Andhra Pradesh, India.
+The temple is dedicated to Venkateswara, a form of Vishnu, who is believed to have appeared on earth to save mankind from trials and troubles of Kali Yuga.
+Hence the site is also called Kaliyuga Vaikuntha and the deity is known as Kaliyuga Prathyaksha Daivam.
+Venkateswara is additionally known as Balaji, Govinda, and Srinivasa.
+The temple is administered by the Tirumala Tirupati Devasthanams (TTD), an autonomous body under the control of the Government of Andhra Pradesh.
 The head of TTD is appointed by Andhra Pradesh Government.

-Tirumala hills are part of Seshachalam Hills range.
-The hills are 853 m above sea level and comprise seven peaks, representing the seven heads of Adisesha.
+Tirumala Hills, which are part of Seshachalam Hills range, rise to approximately 980 m above sea level and comprise seven peaks.
+Per local tradition, the seven peaks represent the seven heads of Adisesha.
 The temple lies on the seventh peak—Venkatadri, on the southern banks of Sri Swami Pushkarini, a holy water tank.
 Hence the temple is also referred to as "Temple of Seven Hills".
 Tirumala town covers an area of about 10.33 sqmi.

-The temple of Venkateswara was built by Thondaman king and reformed periodically by Cholas, Pandyas and Vijayanagar.
-The temple is constructed in Dravidian architecture and is believed to be constructed over a period of time starting from 300 CE.
-The Garbhagriha (Sanctum Sanctorum) is called Ananda Nilayam.
-The presiding deity, Venkateswara, is in standing posture and faces east in Garbha Gruha.
+The Venkateswara temple at Tirumala is traditionally attributed to the Tondaiman rulers, with later expansions and reforms carried out under the Cholas, Pandyas and Vijayanagar dynasties.
+The temple, built in Dravidian architecture style, is believed to be developed over a period of time starting from 300 CE.
+The Garbhagriha (sanctum sanctorum) known as Ananda Nilayam, houses the presiding deity Venkateswara, who stands facing east.
 The temple follows Vaikhanasa Agama tradition of worship.
-The temple is one of the eight Vishnu Swayambhu (self-manifested) Kshetras and is listed as the 75th Divya Desam, one of the 108 temples mentioned in the Naalayira Divya Prabandham.
-The Temple premises have two modern Queue complex buildings to manage the pilgrim crowd, Tarigonda Vengamamba Annaprasadam complex for free meals to Pilgrims, hair tonsure buildings and a number of pilgrim lodging sites.
-The temple is one of the richest in the world in terms of donations received and wealth.
+The temple is one of the eight Vishnu Swayambhu (self-manifested) Kshetras and is one of the 108 Divya Desam temples mentioned in the Naalayira Divya Prabandham.
+The temple premises include two modern queue complexes for managing pilgrim crowds, the Tarigonda Vengamamba Annaprasadam Complex that provides free meals, dedicated facilities for hair tonsure and multiple lodging sites for pilgrims.
+The temple is one of the richest Hindu temples in the world in terms of donations received and wealth.

 There are several legends associated with the manifestation of the deity in Tirumala.
 According to one legend, the temple has a murti of Venkateswara, is “Nitya-daiva-kalpa” — the eternal deity which shall remain on Venkatachala (Tirumala) until the entire duration of the present Kalpa.

 The temple is one of the world's most visited religious sites, attracts around 24 million devotees annually.
 The average daily pilgrim footfall is above 60,000 devotees, and the number crosses one lakh devotees during the annual Brahmotsavams, Vaikunta Ekadasi, and other festival and holiday seasons.